Amodei not selected for Trump’s Nevada campaign

 “Any Republican who associates himself with the impeachment inquiry can expect plenty of pushback from the White House,” said Larry Sabato, founder and director of the Center for Politics and the University of Virginia.
 “This is true even for those like Amodei who got on the Trump train in 2016.
 No doubt Amodei expected this.”

-In Nevada, the Trump campaign and the Republican National Committee listed former Nevada attorney general (and unsuccessful 2018 gubernatorial nominee) Adam Laxalt, state Senate Minority Leader James Settelmeyer and Assembly Minority Leader Robin Titus as leaders.
+In Nevada, the Trump campaign and the Republican National Committee listed former state attorney general and unsuccessful 2018 gubernatorial nominee Adam Laxalt, state Senate Minority Leader James Settelmeyer and Assembly Minority Leader Robin Titus as leaders.

-“No matter which Democrat wins the nomination, we will have a clear contrast next year between those who cherish their freedom and individual liberties and those who will seek to turn every aspect of our lives over to the heavy hand of the federal government.
-I look forward to helping the president carry Nevada in 2020,” Laxalt added.
+“No matter which Democrat wins the nomination, we will have a clear contrast next year between those who cherish their freedom and individual liberties and those who will seek to turn every aspect of our lives over to the heavy hand of the federal government,” Laxalt added.

 Republicans are optimistic that a strong economy can help them win the Silver State despite Trump’s loss to Hillary Clinton in 2016 by 2.4 percentage points and the Democrats’ gains of all but one statewide office in 2018.

-Nevada Democratic Party spokeswoman Molly Forgey countered, “The Trump campaign couldn’t be in a worse position in Nevada as they approach one year out from the general election.
+Nevada Democratic Party spokeswoman Molly Forgey countered that “the Trump campaign couldn’t be in a worse position in Nevada as they approach one year out from the general election.
 They named failed gubernatorial candidate Adam Laxalt as a campaign co-chair, the lone Republican congressman from Nevada publicly supports the impeachment inquiry, and Democrats continuously out-register Republicans forcing the GOP down a path to becoming the equivalent of a third party in Clark County.”

 Neither Amodei nor the Trump campaign responded to the Review-Journal’s requests for comment.